Skip to main content

 If there is no specialised or regional ADR body, consumers can file a complaint at the Centro Nacional de Informação e Arbitragem de Conflitos de Consumo.

-Costs: Consumers and traders only need to pay fees at some ADR bodies, including the specialised ADR bodies for cars and insurances, the regional ADR bodies in Lisbon and Porto and the general ADR body of the University of Lisbon.
+Costs: Consumers and traders only need to pay fees at some ADR bodies, including the specialised ADR bodies for cars and insurances, the regional ADR bodies in Lisbon and Porto, and the general ADR body of the University of Lisbon.

-Specifics: ADR bodies can reject complaints, if consumers contact them more than one year after their first attempt to solve the problem with the trader.
+Specifics: ADR bodies can reject complaints if consumers contact them more than one year after their first attempt to solve the problem with the trader.

-Private investors can file complaints against Portuguese intermediaries or investment funds before the Comissão do Mercado de Valores Mobiliários (Authority).
+Private investors can file complaints against Portuguese intermediaries or investment funds before the Comissão do Mercado de Valores Mobiliários (authority).
 This regulatory authority provides a conflict mediation service.

 In addition, there is the National Authority for Consumer Protection.
 Consumers from every EU member country can appeal this ADR body, the sole condition being that the trader is located in Romania.

-Language(s): The procedural language is Romanian.
+Languages: The procedural language is Romanian.

 Obligatory trader participation: Traders who have their business address in Romania are not obliged to participate in ADR procedures.
 However, if they participate, they have to inform the consumers about this on their website.
-Traders must also inform consumers about the possibility of ADR procedures, in case where the dispute cannot be solved between the parties.
+Traders must also inform consumers about the possibility of ADR procedures, in the case where the dispute cannot be solved between the parties.

 Outcome: The ADR body proposes a solution.
 Neither party is bound by the proposal.
 If the trader declines the proposal, the ADR body informs the consumer about the next legal steps he may take to enforce his claim.